thinkshout/thinkshout/blog/_posts/2013-09-28-building-community-building-drupal-at-the-badcamp-nonprofit-summit.md

 - Fundraising
 - Data Visualization

 short: If you've never been to the Bay Area Drupal Camp, we strongly recommend you consider attending this year.
-It's become our team's most anticipated pilgrimage.
-In many ways, it embodies exactly what we love about the Drupal community.
-Of course, we focus on the nonprofit sector, and the now 3rd-annual BADCamp Nonprofit Summit is one of our favorite days of the year.
 author: betsy
 ---
 If you've never been to the [Bay Area Drupal Camp](http://2013.badcamp.net), we strongly recommend you consider attending this year.
 It's become our team's most anticipated pilgrimage.
 In many ways, it embodies *exactly* what we love about the Drupal community.
 Of course, we focus on the nonprofit sector, and the now 3rd-annual [BADCamp Nonprofit Summit](http://2013.badcamp.net/events/drupal-non-profit-summit) is one of our favorite days of the year.